Bought a way too big pumpkin and need to preserve the leftovers for later?

 You can freeze cooked pumpkin chunks in an airtight container.
 However, those chunks might dry out a bit after defrosting and reheating.
 The way to fix this issue is to use them in a dish with some sauce that will make the pumpkin nice and tasty.

-If you have already made pumpkin purée, read my article on freezing canned pumpkin.
+If you have some homemade pumpkin puree, read my article on freezing canned pumpkin.